 Hello Everyone and Welcome Back!
 Waving a fond farewell to summer and with a hint of fall in the morning air, another school year begins.
 As you sharpen those No. 2 pencils, it may be difficult to believe sea turtle hatchlings are still making their way out of nests on the ...

 The North Carolina Aquarium at Fort Fisher recently hosted the world famous Weeki Wachee mermaids for two fun-filled weekends in March.
-Two sets of mermaids traveled from Weeki Wachee Springs State Park, Florida to meet and greet with visitors, swim with our resident fish and sea turtle, Shelldon, ...
+Two sets of mermaids traveled from Weeki Wachee Springs State Park, Florida to meet and greet with visitors, swim with our resident fish and sea turtle, Shelldon, and share ...

 You may know sea turtles love to eat jellyfish.
 Have you ever wondered how a sea turtle can eat a jelly without being harmed?
 If you’ve ever been stung by a jellyfish, you know it can be painful.
 Sea turtles have special adaptations to protect them from sea jelly venom ...

 This week we are hearing from a local ocean hero that helps run a great organization that tries to reduce the use of plastic and the harmful affects of marine debris on our ocean habitats and the animals that live in them.My name is Tricia Monteleone.
 I work mostly behind ...

 This week we have a special guest blog, an interview with a Sea Turtle Biologist who works at the South Carolina Aquarium in Charleston, South Carolina.Q: What do you do at the SC Aquarium?My name is Willow Bender.
 I am a Sea Turtle Biologist at the South Carolina Aquarium and ...